yesihaveidea/myrtille/README.md

 ## Usage
 Once Myrtille is installed on your server, you can use it at http://myserver/myrtille.
 Set the rdp server address, user domain (if any), name and password then click "Connect!" to log in.
 "Disconnect" to log out.

+Multifactor Authentication and Active Directory integration (Enterprise Mode) are disabled by default.
+Please read documentation for activation of these features.

 You can also connect a remote desktop and **start a program automatically from an url** (see DOCUMENTATION.md).
 From version 1.5.0, Myrtille does support encrypted credentials (aka "password 51" into .rdp files) so the urls can be distributed to third parties without compromising on security.

 The installer creates a self-signed certificate for https://myserver/myrtille.
 Like for all self-signed certificates, you will have to add a security exception into your browser (just ignore the warning message and proceed to the website).